-I’m Kwali Bunker, a mechatronics engineering student, inventor, and sci-fi creator from Los Angeles, now based in Asheville, North Carolina.
+I’m Kwali Bunker, a mechatronics engineering student, maker, and sci-fi creator from Los Angeles, now based in Asheville, North Carolina.
 I like building things that exist in both worlds: real hardware on the bench and future worlds on the page.

 Right Now: